Popular Zip Codes in Seattle, WA

-Seattle, WA has a population of 741,251 according to the most recent data from the U.S. Census Bureau.
-366,487 of Seattle’s residents are women and 374,764 are men.
-The median age of those who live in Seattle, WA is 35.2.
+A total population of 741,251 lives in Seattle, WA, according to data published by the U.S. Census Bureau.
+Population statistics show that 366,487 of Seattle’s residents are women and 374,764 are men.
+The median age of the population in Seattle, WA is 35.2.

 Average Rent in Seattle, WA